ch3paz/cmd-install-archlinux/README.md

 # Description

-Installs and configures an Archlinux-machine as an UEFI-install.
+Installs and configures an Archlinux-machine as UEFI-install.

 This is an stripped down playbook which i previously have written to automagic create+boot+install an KVM-host on libvirt.

-It will **_kill everything_** on the device noted in `disk_blockdevice` in the 'vars.yml`!
+**Warning:** It will **_kill everything_** on the device noted in `disk_blockdevice` in the `vars.yml`

+* Defaults to german locale, if you need to change the locale you have to adapt the corresponding lines in the `main.yml`
+* Some packages, which i preferre in an basic-install, are installed also.
+See `main.yml` for details

 # Basic usage

 The idea here is:
-* to boot an archiso
+* Boot an archiso
-* install ansible in booted the live system to run the playbook
+* Install needed tooling into the booted the live system to run the playbook
-* clone this playbook from your $VCS (Gitlab, Bitbucket, Github...)
+* Clone this playbook from your $VCS (Gitlab, Bitbucket, Github...)
-* copy vars_example.yml to vars.yml (or create a different copy and link it to vars.yml)
+* Adapt vars.yml
-* run the playbook, let it do all the anoying stuff and be happy with an new Archlinux-machine (see "Example" below)
+* Run the playbook (let it do all the boring stuff and be happy with your new Archlinux-machine)

-# Prerequisites

-* Take a look in the vars.yml, adapt it (maybe save your config to a new file (e.g.: vars_newhostname.yml) and link this vars-file to vars.yml, e.g.: `ln -s vars_newhostname.yml vars.yml`
-* Run the playbook (see "Example" below)

 # Example

+## SSH into archiso

 To make copy&paste easier change roots password and SSH into the booted archiso: